Thermalization of a quantum Newton's cradle in a one-dimensional quasicondensate: Introduction

-The paper is organised as follows.
+This paper is organized as follows.
 In Sec.~\ref{techniques}, we describe the $c$-field method used in the numerical simulations of the quantum Newton's cradle in a 1D quasicondensate, and parametrize the system in terms of the relevant dimensionless parameters.
-In Secs.~\ref{examples} and ~\ref{phase-diagram}, we present examples of relaxation dynamics in three typical regimes and discuss simple physical considerations required for observing persistent collisional oscillations in certain parameter regimes.
-In Sec.~\ref{decay}, we characterise the system dynamics in terms of relaxation rates and identify the three different dynamical regimes of the system in the relevant space of dimensionless parameters.
-In Sec.~\ref{conclusion}, we summarise our findings and discuss their implications.
+In Sec.~\ref{examples}, we present examples of relaxation dynamics in three typical regimes. {In Sec. \ref{sec:power}, we analyze the power spectrum of the population of the lowest energy harmonic oscillator mode for the quantum Newton's cradle simulations, as in Ref.~\cite{Bland_2018}.} In Sec.~\ref{phase-diagram}, we discuss simple physical considerations required for observing persistent collisional oscillations in certain parameter regimes.
+In Sec.~\ref{decay}, we characterize the system dynamics in terms of relaxation rates and identify the three different dynamical regimes of the system in the relevant space of dimensionless parameters.
+Finally, in Sec.~\ref{conclusion}, we summarize our findings and discuss their implications.